parakastha/crawl4ai/README.md

-# Crawl4AI Web Interface
+# Crawl4AI Agent

-A professional and interactive web interface for the Crawl4AI library, built with Streamlit.
+A powerful AI agent that can crawl any website using the Crawl4AI library.
+This agent leverages the existing functionality of Crawl4AI to extract content from websites, filter it, and return it in a structured format.

 ## Features

-- **Single URL Crawling**: Crawl any website and view the results in real-time
+- **Website Crawling**: Crawl any website and extract content
-- **Advanced Configuration**: Configure crawling behavior, content filtering, and extraction strategies
+- **Deep Crawling**: Explore multiple pages using BFS, DFS, or Best-First strategies
-- **Content Filtering**: Use Pruning or BM25 filters to extract the most relevant content
+- **Content Filtering**: Filter content using Pruning or BM25 algorithms
 - **Data Extraction**: Extract structured data using LLMs or CSS selectors
-- **Custom JavaScript**: Execute custom JavaScript code on the page during crawling
+- **Custom JavaScript**: Execute custom JavaScript code on pages during crawling
-- **Results Management**: View, compare, and download crawling results
-- **User-Friendly Interface**: Intuitive UI with helpful tooltips and explanations
+- **Flexible Configuration**: Configure all aspects of the crawling process

 ## Installation